 For now, the email said the tunnels had been closed off and we were allowed back into our buildings.
 It was only a temporary solution though and the building would need to be renovated in due time.

 I somehow couldn’t feel at home at my place.
-I knew they’d said the tunnels were sealed off, but I thought I still heard things in the walls.
-It must my imagination, I told myself.
+I knew they’d said the tunnels were sealed off, but I thought I could still heard things in the walls.
+It must be my imagination, I told myself.

 While going through the local news sites, I found an article that talked about ‘The Victims of the Rat Epidemic’.
 As I read on, I found out that at least three people had been found dead in their apartments and many others were still missing.
 People had died?

 For a moment the image of waking up in the middle of the night and being swarmed by dozens of rats came to my mind.
 I imagined them scurrying all over my body and tearing at my flesh with their tiny mouths.
 I quickly pushed it out of my mind.

 That night, as I lay in bed the thought of the rats in the walls, didn’t leave me alone.
 Each time I closed my eyes I feared they’d be pouring from holes in the walls to devour me.
 In my mind I saw them scurrying over my body and tearing at my flesh with their tiny mouths.
 It took me more than an hour before I drifted off into a light sleep.

 It was not even two in the morning when I woke up.
 I heard the same low rumbling I remembered from before.
 From the night all those rats had appeared in my apartment.

 I jumped off the bed and put my ear against the wall.
 There was nothing, thank God.
 Then the rumbling started again.
 It was over in a few seconds, but I could tell that it was definitely not the pipes.